What is Altitude Of A Triangle?

 Altitude of a Right Triangle Formula

-To calculate the area of a right triangle, the right triangle altitude theorem is used which has been explained in the linked article in detail.
-Also, get the complete derivation for the altitude of a right triangle from the linked article.
+To calculate the area of a right triangle, the right triangle altitude theorem is used.

 ⇒ Altitude of a right triangle = h = √xy